 For students not in compliance with the above standards, the following action will be taken:

 - In the first semester that a student is not in compliance with the above standards, he /she will receive a warning letter from the Office of Financial Aid as a reminder of the required obligations.
 A review of the situation with a Financial Aid counselor will be suggested.
-Eligibility will be restored if a student is now making satisfactory progress (the completion rate is above 66.7 percent and/or a 2.0 cumulative grade-point average has been achieved, whichever was deficient).
+Eligibility will be restored if a student is now making satisfactory progress in the area of deficiency (the completion rate is above 66.7 percent and/or the required minimum cumulative grade-point average has been achieved).

 - When the student fails to comply with any of the aforementioned standards for a second consecutive semester, eligibility for all state, federal, and institutional aid will be withdrawn.
 Once a student's financial aid eligibility has been withdrawn, notification will be sent to the student stating the reason aid has been withdrawn and the procedure for appealing the decision.
 Financial aid will not be reinstated unless the student's appeal is granted or the student requests reinstatement after making satisfactory academic progress.

 - Prior academic progress is taken into consideration for students readmitted to the University.
 If a student failed to maintain satisfactory academic progress prior to their withdrawal, financial aid will not be reinstated at the time of readmission unless the student files an appeal and the appeal is granted.

 - Students who have formally changed majors may be granted additional periods of enrollment.

 - Submit a signed and dated letter of appeal to the Office of Financial Aid indicating the reason(s) why funds should not be suspended, including any obstacles that prevented the student from being able to meet the standards and how they intend to be able to achieve the necessary results going forward.